zengkid/SmartTomcat/README.md

 * Run/Debug

         Navigat Run -> Edit Configrations to Open Run/Debug Configrations.
-        In the Run/Debug Configrations, choose Smart Tomcat
+        In the Run/Debug Configrations, add new configration, choose Smart Tomcat, for detail config as below

     * Tomcat Server